Norma Miller: Career

 In 1942, Miller joined Whitey's Lindy Hoppers on a three-week tour with Cootie Williams and Pearl Bailey that included performances at the Apollo Theater, the Howard Theatre in Washington, D.C., and the Royal Theatre in Baltimore.
-Miller left the group due to “accounting differences” with Whitey, who was known to pay the performers poorly.
+She left the group due to "accounting differences" with Whitey, who was known to pay the performers poorly.
 The group disbanded shortly thereafter since the males were called into service during World War II.

 In 1943, she took dance classes on the style of Martha Graham taught by Sophie Maslow, the style of Hanya Holm taught by Mary Anthony, and classes by Doris Humphrey and Charles Weidman.
 To fund the classes, she began working as a producer for Smalls Paradise, a nightclub in Harlem.
 She toured Canada and the United States and lived in Los Angeles before returning to New York in 1946.

 From 1952 to 1968, Miller directed and toured with the Norma Miller Dancers and Norma Miller and Her Jazzmen, both of which included Frankie Manning's son Chazz Young as well as her long-time partner Billy Ricker.
 In 1954, her group toured nationally with Count Basie.
-Between 1956 and 1956, she lived in Miami and performed comedy shows with Cab Calloway and George Kirby, produced by Mervyn Nelson.
-In Miami, Miller suffered from racism in renting housing, and was forced to ride in the back of buses and dine in black eateries.
+In 1956, she lived in Miami and performed comedy shows with Cab Calloway and George Kirby, produced by Mervyn Nelson.
+In Miami, she suffered from racism in renting housing, and was forced to ride in the back of buses and dine in black eateries.

 In 1959, Miller moved to Las Vegas, where she lived for much of the 1960s and 1970s.
 There, she performed with Redd Foxx and Sammy Davis Jr.

 Miller turned to comedy at the advice of Foxx, who told her:Look, you're not going to be able to dance any longer.
 Your knees are knocking.
 You better learn to talk.

 From February 1972 until 1974, Miller traveled around Vietnam, performing her solo comedy routine for American troops in the Vietnam War.
 In 1977, she produced a show at the Village Gate in New York and then moved back to Las Vegas, where she starred in and produced shows.
 In 1982, she moved back to New York and in 1990, she moved back to Las Vegas.